naikajah/kaos/README.md

 # kaos
-Be prepared for the bad things to happen, because they do!!!!
+Be prepared for the bad things, because they do happen!!!!